Name: Chausova Oksana Borisovna

 Case History

 In August 2023, searches were carried out at the homes of Jehovah’s Witnesses in Kursk.
-An FSB investigator initiated a criminal case against Nikolay Kupriyanskiy and the Chausovs, Dmitriy and Oksana.
+An FSB investigator initiated a criminal case against Nikolay Kupriyanskiy and the couple Chausovs, Dmitriy and Oksana.
 All three were detained.
 They were accused of organizing the activities of an extremist organization and participating in it.
 Dmitriy was sent to a pre-trial detention center, and later, like Nikolay and Oksana, under house arrest.
 The Chavusovs were separated due to a ban on communication.
-In June 2024, the case was brought to court.
-Six months later, the verdict was announced: Nikolay Kupriyansky—6 years in a penal colony, Dmitry Chausov and his wife Oksana—2 years and 6 months each.
-In May 2025, the appeal approved this decision, while reducing the assigned terms: for Kupriyansky—to 4.5 years, for the Chausovs—to 1 year and 10 months.
-Dmitriy Chavusov was released in the courtroom, as he had already served his entire term in a pre-trial detention center.
+In June 2024, the case went to court.
+Six months later, the verdict was announced: Nikolay Kupriyanskiy—6 years in a penal colony, Dmitriy Chausov and Oksana—2 years and 6 months each.
+In May 2025, the appeal approved this decision, while reducing the assigned terms: Kupriyanskiy—to 4.5 years, the Chausovs—to 1 year and 10 months.
+Dmitriy Chavusov was released in the courtroom, as he had already served his entire term in a pre-trial detention center, and Oksana was sent to a penal colony, from where she was released on August 29, 2025.

 Back to top